-Home heating grants help disadvantaged resident pay for Winter heating bills.
-During the Winter months, many low-income families will be eligible for Low-Income Home Energy Assistance Program, (LIHEAP).
+Home heating grants help disadvantaged residents pay for Winter heating bills.
+During the winter months, many low-income families will be eligible for the Low-Income Home Energy Assistance Program, (LIHEAP).

 When applying through the Department of Social Services, your financial income is already on record and all you have to do is ask your counselor to help you apply.
 They will submit your application.
 Please keep in touch with them to make sure this has been done.

 When you are applying through a community organization, you will need to provide proof of income such as:

 - Current Florida Power and Light Bill

 - Original documentation from the government agency you are receiving help.